-As at 31 March 2021, the Group has not recognised its share of losses of Good Debut Sdn.
+In the previous year, the Group had not recognised its share of losses of Good Debut Sdn.
 Bhd. and Cekap Tropikal Sdn.
-Bhd. amounting to RM3.73 million and RM16.27 million (2020: RM3.63 million and RM16.27 million) respectively because the Group's cumulative share of losses has already exceeded its interest in that associate and the Group has therefore no further obligation in respect of their losses.
-The Group's share of cumulative accumulated losses not recognised were RM20 million (2020: RM19.90 million).
+Bhd. amounting to RM3.73 million and RM16.27 million respectively because the Group's cumulative share of losses had already exceeded its interest in that associate and the Group has therefore no further obligation in respect of their losses.
+The Group's cumulative accumulated losses not recognised were RM20 million.